Kenny Cutler

-Kenny Cutler (born March 8, 1982 in Richmond, Virginia) is a former American soccer player who last played for Richmond Kickers in the USL Second Division.
+Kenny Cutler (born March 8, 1982) is an American former soccer player who last played for Richmond Kickers in the USL Second Division.

 Career

 College

 Cutler attended IMG Academy in Bradenton, Florida, and played college soccer at Clemson University, where registered 10 goals and 12 assists in 79 appearances, notched three goals and three assists during his senior campaign, and earned First Team All-Atlantic Coast Conference honors in 2003.

 During his college years he also played for the Greenville Lions in the USL Premier Development League.

 Professional

 Cutler was not drafted by an MLS team following his graduation from college, but following a successful preseason trial, Cutler was signed by Real Salt Lake and his ex-coach at Bradenton Academy, John Ellinger, to a developmental contract in March 2005.

 Midway through the year, Cutler became the team's starting defensive midfielder, making 19 league appearances that season.
 After a somewhat less successful 2006, Cutler's progress was further halted by a chronic groin injury (osteitis pubis) which held him to two substitute appearances in 2007.
 Cutler won back his place in the team during the 2008 preseason, and played 11 matches that year.

 In November 2008, soon after the 2008 season ended, Cutler was waived by Real Salt Lake, a casualty of a league-wide decrease in roster sizes.
 After an unsuccessful trial with the Vancouver Whitecaps of the USL First Division, Cutler returned to his hometown to sign with the USL Second Division's Richmond Kickers in March 2009., and subsequently helped the Kickers to the second USL2 championship in his first year with the team.